rodri0001/servercontrol/README.md

-# server-control
-Server Control Panel
+# Simple Server Administration Panel

+Features
+Firewall Configuration
+Package download
+Ram, disk and Line Check
+Turning the Server On and Off